klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 The first four bytes of the call data for a function call specifies the function to be called.
 It is the first (left, high-order in big-endian) four bytes of the Keccak-256 (SHA-3) hash of the signature of the function.

-The function signature can be made by 2 different methods.
+The function signature can be given via 2 different methods.
 `1. caver.abi.encodefunctionSignature('funcName(paramType1,paramType2,...)')`
 `2. caver.utils.sha3('funcName(paramType1,paramType2,...)').substr(0, 10)`